cltl/ma-communicative-robots/data/README.md

 ```

 ## 2. Context
-The file "my-first-scenario.json" describes the scenario in terms of meta data using standard data categories (e.g. Dublin core and CMDI) but also the 'spatial and temporal containers' within which the scenario takes place.
+The file "my-first-scenario.json" describes the scenario in terms of meta data using standard data categories (e.g. Dublin core and CMDI)
+but also the 'spatial and temporal containers' within which the scenario takes place.

 <ol>
     <li>Spatial container: geo-location and coordinates that define the area, possibly the name that identifies the area
     <li>Temporal container: date and begin and end time within which events take place
 </ol>

-The spatial and temporal containers define the primary context for interpretating any data in the scenario.
+The spatial and temporal containers define the primary context for interpreting data in the scenario.
+For example, knowing the date
+and the location, a system can infer it is winter or summer, guess what the weather is like, whether it is morning or evening, or
+that you birthday is soon.

 In addition, the scenario can also have a specification of the participants, such as:

 <ol>
     <li>Identity of the agent